 Personal injury law is designed to make sure you don’t suffer financial hardship as a result of someone else’s negligence.
 “Negligence” is a technical legal term.
 It means that the person who caused your injury failed to act with a reasonable level of care.
 That may come in the form of an action (such as running a red light because they were texting while driving) or an omission (like failing to muzzle a dog that has bitten someone before).
 By acting negligently, the other person has legally caused your injuries and is responsible for the costs of that injury.

 If you’ve been injured through the negligence of another person, we’re here to help.
-Our experienced personal injury attorneys have handled thousands of cases throughout Ohio stemming from car crashes, premise liability accidents, dram shop (liquor establishment) accidents, aviation accidents, and more, obtaining millions of dollars on behalf of our injured clients.
-We can help you evaluate your case and understand your options.
-We’ll handle the logistics of filing your claim and gathering evidence.
-We’ll deal with the insurance companies.
-We’ll help you negotiate a settlement or, if we can’t get to a fair settlement, we’ll take your case to court.
+Our experienced personal injury attorneys have handled thousands of cases throughout Ohio stemming from car crashes, motorcycle and trucking accidents, premise liability accidents, dram shop (liquor establishment) accidents, aviation accidents, and more, obtaining millions of dollars on behalf of our injured clients.

 Ohio law only gives you a certain amount of time to file a personal injury claim, but there’s another reason you should contact a lawyer as soon as possible: you need to protect the evidence for your case.
 For example, there may be security footage or other records of the accident.
 There may be paperwork or damaged property.
 There may be evidence at the scene of the accident.
 The more evidence you have, the stronger your case will be.
 Once you contact Plevin & Gallucci, we can help you send a “spoliation” letter to the relevant parties to ensure that they don’t destroy or alter any of that evidence.